Azure/PSRule.Rules.Azure/docs/en/rules/Azure.APIM.EncryptValues.md

 All secrets in Key Vault are stored encrypted.

-Using key vault secrets is recommended because it helps improve API Management security:
+Using Key Vault secrets is recommended because it helps improve API Management security by:

-- Secrets stored in key vaults can be reused across services
-- Granular access policies can be applied to secrets
+- Granular access policies and audit logs can be used with secrets.
+- Making it easier to rotate secrets within Key Vault.
-- Secrets updated in the key vault are automatically rotated in API Management.
-After update in the key vault, a named value in API Management is updated within 4 hours.
+- Secrets that are rotated in Key Vault are automatically refreshed within API Management within 4 hours.
   You can also manually refresh the secret using the Azure portal or via the management REST API.

 ## RECOMMENDATION